Mightyfrong/gallifreyan-translation-helper/README.md

 ![creator approved](https://img.shields.io/badge/creator-approved-brightgreen)

-The GTH displays the words either in a clockwise circular fashion (not spiral or layers though) or every glyph/group in horizontal lines (left to right) for ease of reading.
+The GTH displays the words either in a clockwise circular fashion (not spiral or layers though) or every glyph in horizontal lines (left to right) for ease of reading.

 C will always be converted to phonetic s or k unless it is part of ch - which is of course a character on its own.